PipeWire/pipewire/README.md

 ## Building and installation

-The prefered way to install PipeWire is to install it with your distribution package system.
+The preferred way to install PipeWire is to install it with your distribution package system.
 This ensures PipeWire is integrated into the rest of your system for the best experience.